Them (band): Maritime Hotel

 On 14 April 1964, an advertisement in a Belfast newspaper asked: "Who Are?
 What Are?
 THEM".
 Similarly curious advertisements followed until the Friday before the gig (17 April 1964) announced that Them would be performing that evening at Club Rado at the Maritime Hotel.
 Attendance at the two hundred capacity venue quickly grew with a packed house by the third week.

-Them performed without a routine, fired by the crowd's energy: Morrison later commented that while the band was "out of our element" making records...
+Them performed without a routine, fired by the crowd's energy.
+Morrison later commented that while the band was "out of our element" making records.
 "The way we did the numbers at the Maritime was more spontaneous, more energetic, more everything, because we were feeding off the crowd."
-Morrison ad libbed songs as he performed and "Gloria", the classic song he had written at eighteen years old, took shape here and could last up to twenty minutes.
+Morrison ad libbed songs as he performed and "Gloria", the song he had written at eighteen years old, took shape here and could last up to twenty minutes.
 According to Morrison, "Them lived and died on the stage at the Maritime Hotel" but only very rudimentary recordings survive.
 One fan's recording of "Turn On Your Love Light" made its way to Mervyn and Phil Solomon, who contacted Decca Records' Dick Rowe, who then travelled to Belfast to hear Them perform.
-Rowe and Phil Solomon agreed on a two-year contract with the members of the band then signed up to Solomon.
-Morrison, at eighteen, had to have his father sign for him.
+Rowe and Phil Solomon agreed on a two-year contract with the members of the band then signed with Solomon.
+Morrison being only eighteen, had to have his father sign for him.
 Within a few weeks, the group was taken to England and into Decca's recording studio in West Hampstead for their first recording session.